Apologies, but no results were found.

 Research Interests & Projects

-Dr. Tannant’s research investigates rock mechanics, geotechnical engineering, and engineering geology with emphasis on applied research associated with surface and underground excavations in rock for civil and mining applications, geohazard identification and analysis, rock support design, and geotechnical engineering of earth dams.
-He works on research projects with strong applied engineering components.
-Dr. Tannant is currently using terrestrial photogrammetry as a field measuring and mapping tool, more recently using UAVs to take photos.
+Dr. Tannant’s research investigates rock mechanics, geotechnical engineering, and engineering geology with emphasis on applied research associated with surface and underground excavations in rock for civil and mining applications, geohazard identification, analysis and mitigation, and rock support design.
+Dr. Tannant uses photogrammetry and drones as a field measuring and mapping tool.

 Dr. Tannant works on techniques to support and stabilize excavations (surface or underground), rock slope stability assessment, and aspects related to dam safety.
-Application of the principles of engineering geology, geohazard identification, geomechanics, and blasting is often required in the research.
+Application of the principles of engineering geology, geohazard identification, geomechanics, and blasting is often required.

 Selected Publications & Presentations